Privacy Notice for Candidates

 - To ensure suitability for certain roles where certain criminal convictions may pose a serious risk to our business.

 - To ensure fitness for driving duties, either on company business or as part of your role.

 We are allowed to use your personal information in this way to carry out our obligations and exercise specific rights in relation to employment and for our legitimate interests.
 We have in place appropriate safeguards which we are required by law to maintain when processing such data.

 Our recruitment processes are not based on automated decision-making.

 Who has access to your personal data?

-We will not share your data with third parties, unless your application for employment is successful and we make you an offer of employment.
+We will not share your data with third parties, apart from in the circumstances explicitly stated above, unless your application for employment is successful and we make you an offer of employment.

 How do we protect your personal data?